joshajohnson/joshajohnson.github.io/_posts/2023-09-01-bsidescbr23-workshop.md

 ### Functional Description

-For this workshop we'll be designing an [Astable 555 Timer](https://www.allaboutcircuits.com/tools/555-timer-astable-circuit/), which is a fancy way of toggling a pin (and in turn a LED) on and off forever.
-A Simplified version of the circuit we will be designing is shown below.
+For this workshop we'll be designing an [astable 555 timer](https://www.allaboutcircuits.com/tools/555-timer-astable-circuit/), which is a fancy way of toggling a pin (and in turn a LED) on and off forever.
+A simplified version of the circuit we will be designing is shown below.

 ![simplified astable 555 timer circuit](astable-555.png)